beginnerprivacy/beginnerprivacy.com/content/articles/how-and-why-backing-up-your-devices-is-crucial/index.md

 ### Best Practices for Your Backups
 To ensure your data is always safe, follow these best practices:
-- **Frequency of Backups:** Regularly back up your devices, ideally daily or weekly, depending on how often you add new data.
+- **Frequency of Backups:** Regularly back up your devices, ideally weekly or monthly, depending on how often you add new data.

 - **Keeping Multiple Backup Copies:** Store backups in different locations (e.g., cloud and external hard drive) to safeguard against data loss.